-There is sufficient available operating cash flow, liquid investments and committed bank facilities to meet cash flow requirements between rates instalments as determined by the Chief Executive and Corporate Services Manager.
-Cash flow management will be used to identify and manage maturity mismatches between external borrowings, internal loans and liquid investments.

-- External term debt and committed debt facilities together with cash and cash equivalents must be maintained at an amount of at least 110% over existing external debt. - Liquid investments (ie cash or cash equivalents) have a maturity of no more than three months. - Council has the ability to pre-fund up to 12 months of forecast debt requirements including refinancings. - The Chief Executive and Corporate Services Manager have the discretionary authority to refinance existing debt on more favourable terms.
-Such action is to be ratified and approved by Council at the earliest opportunity.
+- There is sufficient available operating cash flow, liquid investments and committed bank facilities to meet cash flow requirements between rates instalments as determined by the Chief Executive and Corporate Services Manager.
+Cash flow management will be used to identify and manage maturity mismatches between external borrowings, internal loans and liquid investments. - External Term debt and committed debt facilities together with cash and cash equivalents must be maintained at an amount of at least 110% over existing external debtand a liquidity buffer are maintained at an amount over 110% of projected peak net debt levels over the next 12 months. - The liquidity buffer is maintained from either available committed bank facilities and/or liquid negotiable financial investments.
+Liquid investments (i.e. cash or cash equivalents) have a maturity of no more than three months. - Council has the ability to pre-fund up to 12 months of forecast debt requirements including re-financings. - The Chief Executive and Corporate Services Manager have the discretionary authority to re-finance existing debt on more favourable terms.
+Such action is to be ratified and approved by the Council at the earliest opportunity.

 Council does not hold its reserves in cash.
-While reserves are not funded, Council anticipates and plans for draw-downs against reserves.
+While reserves are not funded, the Council anticipates and plans for draw-downs against reserves.